Nitrajsinh-Solanki/stackup-discord-bot/README.md

 - **Slash Command Integration**: Users can interact with the bot using the `/ask` slash command, making it easy and intuitive to get the information they need.
 - **Real-Time Updates**: The bot registers slash commands dynamically upon startup, ensuring that new commands and updates are immediately available to users.

+## Watch the Video

+Check out the demo video for this project on YouTube: [Watch Here](https://youtu.be/kxEPF4lr3Ac)

 ## 🛠️ Getting Started

 ### Prerequisites